YhDiaz/Procedural-Content-Generation/README.md

 To run the program, follow these instructions:

-1. Download the .zip folder with the project.
+1. Download the .rar folder with the project.
 2. Unzip the folder.
-3. Open the “Procedural-Content-Generation” file with Unity.
+3. Open the “Procedural-Content-Generation” file.

 Once the program is open and running, follow these instructions to use the tools: